Julian Salomons

-Sir Julian Emanuel Salomons (formerly Solomons) (4 November 1835 – 6 April 1909) was a barrister, royal commissioner, Solicitor General, Chief Justice and member of parliament.
+Sir Julian Emanuel Salomons (formerly Solomons) (4 November 1835 – 6 April 1909) was a British emigrant to New South Wales, where he was a barrister, royal commissioner, Solicitor General, Chief Justice and member of parliament.
 He was the only Chief Justice of New South Wales to be appointed and resign before he was ever sworn into office.
 Salomons was said to be short of stature and somewhat handicapped by defective eyesight.
 However, he had great industry, great powers of analysis, a keen intellect and unbounded energy and pertinacity.
 His wit and readiness were proverbial, and he was afraid of no judge.

 Early years

 Salomons was born Julian Emanuel Solomons on 4 November 1835 at Edgbaston, Warwickshire in England, the only son of Emanuel Solomons, a merchant in Birmingham.
 He arrived in Sydney on 4 September 1853, aged 16 years, on board the Atalanta.
-He was employed as a stockbroker's clerk and as an assistant in a book shop.
+He was employed as a stockbroker's clerk and as an assistant in a bookshop.
 In 1855 he was appointed the secretary of the Great Synagogue at Sydney.

 After passing the preliminary examination of the Barristers Admission Board (now the Legal Profession Admission Board) in 1857, he returned to England in 1858 where he entered Gray's Inn and was called to the bar on 26 January 1861.
-He returned to Sydney and was admitted to the New South Wales Bar on 8 July 1861 and then returned to England to marry his cousin, Louisa Solomons, at Lower Edmonton, Middlesex, England, on 17 December 1862.
+He returned to Sydney and was admitted to the New South Wales Bar on 8 July 1861 and then returned to England to marry his cousin, Louisa Solomons, at Lower Edmonton, Middlesex, on 17 December 1862.

 Salomons was Jewish and an active member of the Jewish community.